summercms/laravel-mail-preview/README.md

 ### Registering the preview middleware route

 The package can display a link to sent mails whenever they are sent.
-To use this feature, you must add the `Spatie\MailPreview\Http\Middleware\AddMailPreviewPopupToResponse` middleware to the `web` middleware group in your kernel.
+To use this feature, you must add the `Spatie\MailPreview\Http\Middleware\AddMailPreviewOverlayToResponse` middleware to the `web` middleware group in your kernel.

 ```php
 // in app/Http/Kernel.php